 Regulated parties

-The proposed amendment of Oregon Administrative Rule 340-200-0040 to incorporate the latest NAAQS for PM 2.5 into the State of Oregon Clean Air Act Implementation Plan does not change the regulated parties.
+The proposed amendment of Oregon Administrative Rule 340-200-0040 to incorporate the latest NAAQS for PM 2.5 into the State of Oregon Clean Air Act Implementation Plan does not add or remove any parties regulated by DEQ.
+However, it does reflect meeting a more restrictive test.

 Request for other options